SELECT USER FROM mysql.user;

 Amanda Lay | 42 |

-To empty the database mydatabase
+To empty the database mydatabase, issue:

 SELECT CONCAT('DROP TABLE IF EXISTS ', TABLE_NAME, ';') FROM information_schema.tables WHERE table_schema = 'mydatabase';